 Sicily is a dazzling island on a crossroads in the Mediterranean, between Africa and Europe, yet belonging to neither.
-Occupied at some point by half the ancient civilized world it has a varied heritage like no other and even today remains a quirky mixture in most aspects of its language, customs, cooking, art and architecture.
+Occupied at some point by half the ancient civilised world it has a varied heritage like no other and even today remains a quirky mixture in most aspects of its language, customs, cooking, art and architecture.

 Sicily holiday attractions